iamtheasad/reactjs-notes/README.md

   </Button>
 ```

-4. We can directly bind `this` with `handleclick()` function
- - In this way we can also pass parameter.
+4. We can directly bind `this` with `handleclick()` function.
+In this way we can also pass parameter.

 ```
  <Button change={() => this.handleClick().bind(this, parameter)} locale="en-US">